- New York Times bestselling travel book author.

 October, 2022.
 Curious about what it takes to hike the entire Appalachian Trail?
 Start here: The Appalachian Trail: A Beginner’s Guide, written for Outside, earned an honorable mention in the Lowell Thomas Awards for travel journalism.

 August, 2022.
 For years, I’ve been taking pictures of a tree in my town.
-So have lots of other people.
-Elma — an American elm that survived Dutch elm disease, perhaps by virtue of bring socially distanced in a farm field — has made it into the Library of Congress, the Guardian newspaper, and now, into this story I wrote for Berkshire magazine.
+Elma — an American elm that survived Dutch elm disease, perhaps by virtue of bring socially distanced in a farm field — has made it into the Library of Congress, the Guardian newspaper, and now, into this story for Berkshire magazine.

 March, 2022.
 Walk into the past with me with this Saturday Evening Post cover story about America’s National Historic Trails.

 November, 2021.
-America’s National Historic Trails won a silver National Outdoor Book Award.
-It also won the gold history book of the year award from the Foreword Magazine/INDIE’s awards program.
+America’s National Historic Trails won a silver National Outdoor Book Award and the gold history book of the year award from the Foreword Magazine/INDIE’s awards program.

-The book came out in late 2020, and received wonderful media attention, including write-ups in Outside, People, Frommers, USA Today, Afar, Prior Club, BookPage, and Forbes.
+This book, about the intersection of American history and the landscape, came out in late 2020, and eared write-ups in Outside, Frommers, USA Today, Afar, Prior Club, BookPage, and Forbes.
 People magazine included it in its list of the best coffee table books of 2020.
 Bart Smith took the photos, and Ken Burns and Dayton Duncan wrote the foreword.
-I am so grateful to them and the fantastic team at Rizzoli!
-This is a book for anyone who is interested in the intersection of American history and the landscape.

 June, 2020.
-Covid-19 has changed everything for everybody.
-It has been especially challenging for those of us with medical conditions.
-My essay in the Saturday Evening Post on having surgery for thyroid cancer at the beginning of the pandemic describes the weird new normal — and the unexpected gratitude I found as everyone I encountered made the best of a world that had changed overnight.
+My essay in the Saturday Evening Post on having surgery for thyroid cancer at the beginning of the COVID-19 pandemic describes the weird new normal — and the gratitude I felt as everyone I encountered made the best of a world that had changed overnight.

-2019: Not exactly news anymore, but I’m keeping this article here because it’s one of my favorite pieces.
+2019: Not exactly news anymore, but this is one of my favorites..
 National Parks at 100 was the March/April 2016 cover story for the Saturday Evening Post.
 It won silver in the 2017 Society of American Travel Writers (Eastern Chapter) writing contest.

-June, 2018: My book, Great Hiking Trails of the World (Rizzoli, 2017) won gold in Foreword Magazine‘s 2017 Indie Book Awards in the nature category.
-The book also made it into the New York Times Book Review, USA Today, the AP, and People magazine.
+June, 2018: My book, Great Hiking Trails of the World (Rizzoli, 2017) made it into the New York Times Book Review, USA Today, the AP, and People magazine — and won gold in Foreword Magazine‘s 2017 Indie Book Awards in the nature category.

 BucketTripper.com